sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 Operators
 =========

-Standard operators with parenthesis to alter operator precedence.
+``PowerShell`` supports the almost all the common programming language operators, with parenthesis to alter operator precedence.

 ::